Oghma-Infinium/Fahluaan/README.md

 ### Game Folder

-Arisen uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
+Fahluaan uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
 All the files that you need to run the list are in a folder called `Stock Game`.
 You don’t need to copy anything at all.

 ### Antivirus Exceptions